Nursery

 Physical Development

-In areas such as our writing and creative areas, children will use one-handed tools and equipment, for example, making snips in paper with scissors, developing their independence, confidence and accuracy.
+Children will use a variety of one-handed tools and equipment, for example, making snips in paper with scissors.

 Personal, Social and Emotional Development